Thursday, June 11, 2026

 But there was another…

-Three months prior to the big event, press members at New York Toy Fair were given a cleverly created Lego diorama of Times Square featuring the unique Yoda Lego figure as a teaser.
+Three months prior to the big event, press members at New York Toy Fair were given a cleverly created LEGO diorama of Times Square featuring the unique Yoda figure as a teaser.

-The diorama itself is a truly standout piece featuring a backdrop with billboards of popular Broadway shows all satirically redone with a Lego theme.
-Upcoming Lego mini-figures are featured as mannequins in shop windows.
+The diorama itself is a truly standout piece featuring a backdrop with billboards of popular Broadway shows all satirically redone with a LEGO theme.
+Upcoming minifigures are featured as mannequins in shop windows.

-Interesting details include a mailbox featuring a unique Lego brick with a “Sith Life” graffiti tag.
-Yoda is also perusing a Yoda Chronicles newspaper Lego brick.
+Interesting details include a mailbox featuring a unique LEGO brick with a “Sith Life” graffiti tag.
+Yoda is also perusing a Yoda Chronicles newspaper.
 These sets were limited to approximately 150 pieces and are numbered.

 Number 18 of 150